Did you know?

 Reproduction

-Despite having reproductive systems for both sexes due to their hermaphroditic nature, Nudibranchs are unable to procreate by themselves.
+Despite being hermaphrodites, they are unable to procreate by themselves.
 The wooing phase of mating often lasts a few minutes and features dancing.
-Normally, Nudibranchs encase their eggs in a viscous helix, which is commonly described as resembling a ribbon.
+Normally, they encase their eggs in a viscous helix, which is commonly described as resembling a ribbon.

 Threats

-Because they lack a shell, Nudibranchs are more vulnerable to predators.
-However, over the course of a long period of adaptation, they have developed several defenses, including acid secretion, which can be produced by either self-production or by consuming something that carries poisons, and camouflage, which renders them impervious to many predators.
+They are more vulnerable to predators because they lack a shell.
+However, throughout a long period of adaptation, they have developed several defenses, including acid secretion, which can be produced by either self-production or by consuming something that carries poisons, and camouflage, which renders them impervious to many predators.

-2. Nudibranchs can give up a portion of their bodies to protect their nucleus.
+2. They can give up a portion of their bodies to protect their nucleus.

-5. Nudibranchs use a toothed structure called a radula to feed.
+5. They use a toothed structure called a radula to feed.

 FAQs